 Quality of life in Kingston and Frontenac County: Frontenac Paramedics enjoy a wide variety of lifestyle options for themselves and their families all while in easy proximity to three of Canada’s largest cities.
 Work in Kingston.
 Live in the country.
 Eat breakfast at home and be in any of Toronto, Ottawa, or Montreal before lunch.

-Supportive and engaging work environment: Frontenac Paramedics has a wide array of mentorship opportunities, formal and informal mental health and hygiene supports, and easy access to responsive leadership.
+Supportive and engaging work environment: Frontenac Paramedics has a wide array of mentorship opportunities, formal and informal mental health and mental hygiene supports, and easy access to responsive leadership.
 Frontenac Paramedics come from all backgrounds and walks of life.
 We believe that the differences among us make us stronger.
+Frontenac Paramedics is committed to principles of equity, diversity, and inclusion.

 Paramedicine can be a challenging and rewarding career.
 That’s partly why we receive so many applications for each open position.
 Although all of Ontario’s paramedic services strive to meet the same standards for patient care and service delivery, not all are exactly alike.
 Applying to work with a service that fits your personal and career goals is an important decision.